n8nhackers/n8n-nodes-brightdata/README.md

 # Changelog
 Here you can find the list of changes applied to this node:
-- 0.1.20: Added support to use Bright Data as AI Agent tool
+- 0.1.20: Added support to use Bright Data as an AI Agent tool
 - 0.1.19: Added support for Marketplace DataSet endpoints
 - 0.1.11: Added support for using this node as tool from an Agent